 Make-Ahead: This salad gets even better after sitting in the fridge for a few hours or overnight, allowing the flavors to meld.

-Add-ins: You can make this salad heartier by adding ingredients like shredded rotisserie chicken, crispy bacon, or chopped hard-boiled eggs.
+Add-ins: You can make this salad heartier by adding ingredients like shredded rotisserie chicken or chopped hard-boiled eggs.

 Storage: Keep leftovers in the fridge in an airtight container for up to 3 days.
 The salad may get a bit thicker as it sits, so you can add a splash of pickle juice or mayo to loosen it up when serving again.